 But certainty – ahhh!
 Certainty – what a wonderful friend you are.
 No where to be found today however.

 The conflicts are not even so illogical (which is unusual for me, normally I’m arguing about impossibilities or hypotheticals).
 I live in Vienna, a city I love and in July I am moving to a new country.
-A new city, a new life with my girlfriend who I love very much.
+A new city and a new life I love very much.

 So just to recap for the lazy readers.